Roomba 980 Review

 To see how well the 980 cleans embedded dirt, I rubbed 100 grams of fine sand on mid pile carpet.

-This robot was able to pick up a tidy 91.9% in two tests, which is one of the highest I’ve recorded so far with robot vacuums.
+This robot picked up a tidy 91.9% in two tests, one of the highest I’ve recorded (so far) with robot vacuums.

 It’s up there with the Roomba S9 and 980 – both with a 90+ percent average.